BYE LAWS OF OCCUPATIONAL SCIENCE EUROPE

 SECTION 2.
 DUTIES OF THE EXECUTIVE BOARD

-b) To guide the implementation of the network’s overall aims by setting annual goals and ensuring that input from the membership is incorporated as seen fit
+- b) To guide the implementation of the association’s overall aims by setting annual goals and ensuring that input from the membership is incorporated as seen fit

 SECTION 3.
 BOARD MEMBERS